Full Tort vs Limited Tort – Knowing the Difference

 Limited Tort

 There are a few exceptions to limited tort coverage.
-If a drunk driver injures you, you are a passenger in a commercial vehicle, or a person operating a vehicle registered out of state injures you, you retain your full legal rights.
+If a drunk driver injures you, you are a passenger in a commercial vehicle, or a person operating a vehicle registered out of state injures you, you retain your full legal rights against that person.
 Otherwise, a person with limited tort must prove a “serious injury” to recover for their non-economic losses, which can be a difficult hurdle to overcome.
+However, the DUI, commercial vehicle, and out-of-state vehicle exceptions do not carry over when making a claim against your own insurance company for Uninsured (UM) or Underinsured (UIM) benefits.
+As a result, it is still critical to carry full tort insurance.

 How to Choose Between Full and Limited Tort